chrisjsherm/stripe-api-client-typescript/README.md

 ### pgAdmin

+To start the pgAdmin service, you need to run `docker compose` with the `--profile inspect_db` option.

 To connect to the pgAdmin database management tool, visit http://localhost:PG_ADMIN_PORT (default port is 5050).
 The port for the URL and credentials to log in are specified in the `.env` file.